 Authors are requested to submit finalized manuscripts using the style files established by IEEE.
-Authors should follow the instructions and read the information in the IEEE Author Digital Tool Box.
+Authors should follow the instructions and read the information in the IEEE Author Center.

-This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author pays OA) manuscript submission.
-Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
-Any other application charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
-If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
-No OA payment is required for Traditional submission.
+This publication is an electronic journal, allowing either traditional manuscript submission or Open Access (author pays OA) manuscript submission.
+Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
+Any other application charges (such as overlength page charge) will be billed separately once the manuscript formatting is complete but prior to the publication.
+If you would like your manuscript to be a traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
+No OA payment is required for traditional submission.

 There is a $2,045 Hybrid OA fee for 8 page manuscripts.
 There is an overlength page fee of $250 per page for pages 9 and 10, and $340 per page for pages 11 and beyond.
 EMB members receive a 15% discount.

 To help us promote your work, we request that authors of accepted papers write 2 tweets for EMBS to disseminate.
 Instructions and help writing the tweets are included in the acceptance letter to authors.